 Our list of 12 incredible Zagreb restaurants

 And the food?
 The food in RougeMarin is sublime.
 The menu changes monthly, with some classics always remaining on the menu.
-From Tuesday through Friday they also offer a couple of daily dishes that aren't on the menu.
-We personally love their spring rolls, risottos, burgers, woks, and a lemon pie.
+From Tuesday through Friday, they also offer a couple of daily dishes that aren't on the menu.
+We personally love their spring rolls, risotto, burgers, wok, and lemon pie.

 Hidden in a small courtyard off Vlaska Street, Mali Bar is another of our all-time favorite Zagreb restaurants.
 Fresh and seasonal ingredients, innovative dishes, a great choice of Croatian wine by the glass, affordable prices, and good vibes make Mali Bar one of the locals' favorite restaurants in Zagreb.

 The interior is small and they have a lovely rooftop terrace for dining al fresco.
 From pea soup in spring, fresh salads in summer, great steaks, smoked duck bruschettas, and even simple fish and chips, everything tastes great at Mali Bar.
 The menu changes daily!

 Contacts: Vlaska 63, Zagreb | t: +385 1 5531 014 | Reviews

 We love eating out in the Takenoko.
 The first Japanese restaurant that opened in Croatia in 2002, Takenoko, along with Tekka, has always been and still is a synonym for the best Japanese and Asian fusion food you can have in Zagreb.